Skip to main content

 Break the chains wherever you can, in partnership with peers

 Ive done it before, with several websites that shifted the needle.
 The tip of the spear is those who access differently.
 Everyone benefits, necessary for some.
+This is a practice which adds real value, practically and in principle.
+Qualitative and quantitative as they say.

 Testing early for accessibility uncovers issues when they are cheapest to fix.
 Early accessibility testing also creates a space for continuous feedback from real users — screen reader users, keyboard-only users, and people with cognitive differences.
 Engaging them early improves usability for everyone, surfaces edge cases developers might miss, and builds empathy into the product development process.